natie1/PISF/README.md

 # PISF

 PISF is a prediction framework for stall flutter analysis.
-The full framework consists of two parts: an aerodynamic prediction module and a structural response prediction module.
+It consists of two main modules: a large-model-fine-tuning-based aerodynamic prediction module and a physics-constrained structural response prediction module.

 ## Overview

-This repository currently provides the core implementation of the structural response prediction part in the PISF framework.
+This repository presents the core implementation of the PISF framework for stall flutter prediction under limited-data conditions.
+The framework is developed to improve both predictive accuracy and physical consistency in aeroelastic response analysis.

-The released code focuses on multi-step pitch angle prediction in stall flutter under varying structural parameters and flow conditions.
+The overall framework contains two main modules:

+### 1. Aerodynamic Prediction Module

+This module is designed for unsteady aerodynamic prediction in stall flutter.
+It is developed based on fine-tuning large models for time-series prediction and is used to estimate aerodynamic quantities required for subsequent response analysis.

+### 2. Structural Response Prediction Module

-The structural response model integrates data-driven sequence learning with physics-based residual constraints to improve prediction accuracy and physical consistency.
+This module is developed for structural response prediction in stall flutter, with a particular focus on multi-step pitch angle forecasting.
+It integrates data-driven sequence modeling with physics-based residual constraints to improve prediction accuracy and physical consistency under varying structural parameters and flow conditions.

 ## Current Contents

-- Core code for the structural response prediction module
+- Core code for the physics-constrained structural response prediction module
 - Dataset construction and preprocessing
 - Model training and inference
 - Physics-residual-based evaluation

-## Framework Description

-The complete PISF framework is developed for stall flutter prediction and includes:

-1. An aerodynamic prediction module for unsteady aerodynamic modeling
-2. A physics-constrained structural response prediction module for pitch angle forecasting

-At present, this repository only contains the structural response prediction part.

 ## Research Scope

-The current implementation focuses on structural response prediction in stall flutter, with particular emphasis on multi-step pitch angle forecasting.
-It is intended for studying unsteady aeroelastic responses under different flow velocities and structural parameter settings.
+The current framework focuses on stall flutter prediction for aeroelastic systems.
+In particular, the present implementation emphasizes structural response forecasting, especially pitch angle prediction under different flow velocities and structural parameter settings.

 ## Notes